CELEBRATING AN INSTITUTION THAT INSPIRED US

-The GIJM was founded in 1974 but closed last decade as the original board members began to pass away and funds finally ran out.
-Some of the artifacts –photographs, posters, records, musical instruments, paperwork, historical research, and physical materials from the Graystone Ballroom itself which was torn down in 1980— were left in a local warehouse by the last board president.
-The rest of the artifacts were left in the Book Building, the last location of the museum.
+The Graystone International Jazz Museum & Hall of Fame was founded in 1974 but closed in the aughts as the original board members passed away and funds ran out.
+Some of the artifacts –photographs, posters, records, musical instruments, paperwork, historical research, and physical materials from the Graystone Ballroom itself (torn down in 1980) — were left in a local warehouse by the last board president.
+The rest of the artifacts were left in the Book Tower, the last location of the museum.

-In 2013, the DSC digitized a number of videos and artifacts from the GIJM held then in private hands.
+In 2013, DSC digitized a number of videos and artifacts from the GIJM held then in private hands.

-In 2015, with a space provided by the Detroit Historical Society (DHS), the DSC began accession of the collection.
+In 2015, with a space provided by the Detroit Historical Society (DHS), DSC began accession of the collection.

-Spring 2015, we produced an exhibit at the Detroit Public Library to coincide with the DSC’s Michigan Sound Conference.
+Spring 2015, we produced an exhibit at the Detroit Public Library to coincide with DSC’s Michigan Sound Conference.

 Summer 2015, a team of volunteers salvaged GIJM materials from the Book Building in downtown Detroit.